Harris still struggling to define herself one year in VP job

 They also argue that some of her diplomatic work hasn’t gotten the credit it deserves, pointing to early investments she secured from companies in Guatemala, Honduras and El Salvador as part of her work there, as well as a gaffe-free trip to France aimed at smoothing over relations with the nation earlier this year.

-They tout the ways in which her perspective as the first woman of color in the role has helped elevate issues they say wouldn’t typically draw the attention of the White House, like maternal mortality.
+They tout the ways in which her perspective as the first woman and first Black and Indian American person in the role has helped elevate issues they say wouldn’t typically draw the attention of the White House, like maternal mortality.
 And they say she also was helpful in keeping key Congressional Black Caucus members on board during the infrastructure negotiations.

 But allies say her historic position has also brought her outsized scrutiny, and at times distorted the coverage of her accomplishments.